sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 Make sure you have time set aside for internal alignment.
 There’s nothing worse than discussing and aligning in front of the customer.

-When being requested for information as the supplier you have the power when to share and how much (see: [Don't Overshare](#Don't Overshare)).
+When being requested for information as the supplier you have the power when to share and how much
+(see: [Don't Overshare](#dont-overshare)).
 It is always better to delight by delivering more than anticipated rather than to overcommit and underdeliver.

 If you can reach the goldilocks stage of delivering just the right content at just the right time as planned then even better.
 But be wary that once it is seen that a delivery schedule or process starts working, the demands on that schedule/process will significantly increase.

 Stick to what you know you can do well.

+*Written by Sarah Haggarty*